railroadpm/admin-kit/AdminAutomationExample/README.md

-# RailroadPM.org Participant Kit - Admin Automation Details
+# RailroadPM.org Admin Kit - Admin Automation Details

 This **Admin Automation** option is the recommended way of performing EDI with the RailroadPM system.
 It mimics the steps that a human user would take to login to the RailroadPM data administration (aka "extranet") website and enter the weekly data.
 This has the benefit of consistency in the way that the data is accepted and verified by the RailroadPM system.